pierrejarry/vuejs-shopping-cart-demo/api/README.md

 # The API uses JSON Server

-> The test API uses [json-server](https://github.com/typicode/json-server) please refer to the documentation to see the API usage
+> The API uses [json-server](https://github.com/typicode/json-server) please refer to the documentation to see the API usage

 ## Install JSON Server